a-riveragonzalez/professional-readme-generator/README.md

 # Professional README Generator
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Description
-This is a command-line application that prompts a suer for information about an application repository.
+This is a command-line application that prompts a user for information about an application repository.
 It then takes that information and creates a porfessional README.md file.
 The technologies used are: JavaScrpt, NodeJS, and Inquirer.
 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)